2025 Lexington shootings: Perpetrator

 The perpetrator was identified as 47-year-old Guy E. House (June 20, 1978 – July 13, 2025), a native from Pewee Valley, Kentucky who lived in Lexington throughout most of his life.
+House was the father to three children and a rapper with the stage name HonKyKong.
 House had a lengthy criminal history dating all the way back to his first crime in 1999, which included two speeding charges out of Ohio in 2011, as well as auto theft in Kentucky.
 On September 11, 2022, House was arrested and charged with 1st degree fleeing and evading, resisting arrest, and possession of a handgun by a convicted felon.

 An ex-girlfriend of House had filed for a domestic violence restraining order against him in summer 2025.
 Court documents allege that House had begun menacing her, stalking her, and threatening to get her fired from her job.
 On July 4, when she broke up with him, House stole her car, driver's license, and several of her guns.
 House had been scheduled to attend the domestic violence hearing in court the day after the attack.

-House was the father to three children and a rapper with the stage name HonKyKong.